ObjSal/computer-time/README.md

 # Computer Time

-A simple site track my kid's computer time, tasks & rewards with bitcoin
+A simple site to track my kid's computer time, tasks & rewards with bitcoin

 ## Requirements
+- [LNbits](https://lnbits.com) (I recommend running your own instance)
 - [Atlas Realm MongoDB account](https://realm.mongodb.com)
   - Enable Email Authentication
   - Use your own Realm App ID
 - Use the [demo site](https://objsal.github.io/computer-time/) or host it yourself

+## LNbits Configuration
+LNbits has to be running via https or tor ✔️

+1. Create a wallet specific for the reward withdrawals
+2. Copy the Admin key from the wallet.
+Wallet > API docs > Admin key
+3. Save the Admin key in a `lnbits_wallet_admin_key` property of your user's `user_data` (UI coming soon)
+4. Install the LNURLw extension and active it for your user

-## Configuration
+## MongoDB Configuration

 ### 1. Create a Cluster in MongoDB
 Atlas > Data Services > Database > [Create]; name it _**mongodb-atlas**_.